JudeGaringalo/MalunggayPandesal-Recicla/README.md

 <br/><br/>

-### 🌱 Intelligent Waste Recognition & Recycling Platform
+### 🌱 Intelligent Waste Recognition & Recycling Platform for the Philippines

-Recicla AI is a next-generation sustainability platform designed to modernize waste management and recycling accessibility in the Philippines through the power of **Artificial Intelligence**, **Computer Vision**, and **Smart Geolocation Systems**.
+Recicla AI is an AI-powered sustainability platform designed to modernize waste management and recycling accessibility through the power of:

-The platform enables users to:

-♻️ Identify recyclable waste in real-time
-💸 Estimate recyclable market value in Philippine Pesos (₱)
-⚠️ Detect hazardous materials and e-waste
-📍 Locate nearby recycling centers and junkshops
-🗺️ Generate intelligent disposal routes instantly

-—all inside a seamless and modern web application.
+🤖 Artificial Intelligence
+🧠 Computer Vision
+📍 Smart Geolocation
+♻️ Sustainable Disposal Systems

+The platform enables users to identify recyclable materials in real-time, estimate scrap value in Philippine Pesos (₱), detect hazardous waste, and discover nearby recycling facilities with intelligent route navigation — all inside a modern and immersive web experience.

 <br/>